graphops/file-hosting-service/docs/client_guide.md

 # File Sharing Client

 Tired of data drudgery?
 Imagine a world where you skip the tedious task of indexing data and start serving queries in a flash!
-That's the magic of our P2P file sharing network.
+That's the magic of our file sharing network.
 Instead of spending hours to months catching up to the head of a chain, you can tap into a vast pool of indexed information, ready and waiting for your queries.

 This document provides an overview of the file sharing client.

 ## Functionality

-The client facilitates data retrieval from the P2P file sharing network.
-Users can specify desired files by their content addressable IDs (CIDs) and utilize various features:
+The client facilitates data retrieval from FHS.
+The client implements:

 - File retrieval: Download entire files or specific chunks at a time.
 - Payment: Pay for file access using tokens deposited in an Escrow account on-chain.